KaylaBleier/AutoField/autofield.3/readme.md

 # Autofield Rover — Test Day
 This is a laptop-based run — once we confirm it working here we move to the Pi.
 This means someones laptop will need to be on the rover & running the code.
 Its safe, I did it, dw.
 ---
+also all Arduino code is now within 'screen_code' folder & in the Drive

 ## Setup
 Download `autofield.3` and open a terminal inside it.
 Pull the Arduino files out and move them into your Arduino sketchbook (`Documents/Arduino/rover_combined/rover_control_4.ino`).